Read-The-Question/rtq-review/src/pages/md/questionsonlytopicpapers/topicpapers_tinfer_3.md

 </div>
 <div class='question question'>

-Some marbles are released through this network from S.
+Some marbles are released through this network from $S$.

 At each of the junctions, half of the marbles flow in each direction.